The Ultimate Guide Harmonized System Code

 What is the Harmonized System Code (HS Code)?

-The Harmonized System Code is an internationally recognized classification system utilized in the classification and identification of traded products.
+The Harmonized System Code provides an internationally recognized classification system for identifying and categorizing traded products.

-Under the auspices of the World Customs Organization, the HS has been both developed and maintained to provide a common ground for international trade and customs procedures.
+The World Customs Organization develops and maintains the HS to establish a common framework for international trade and customs procedures.

-Each of the HS Codes is a series of digits that are bound to a certain class of products, making the classification uniform across borders.
+Each HS Code consists of a series of digits assigned to a specific class of products, ensuring uniform classification across borders.

 Topshipping helps clients identify the correct HS code for their shipment to make sure the cargo passes through customs smoothly in Canada and facilitate seamless delivery from China to Canada.